jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 -------------------------------------------------------------------------------
 1. Open Eclipse.
-2. In the "Package Explorer" sidebar, click on the white down-pointing arrow (the leftmost toolbar item).
+2. In the "Package Explorer" sidebar, click on the white down-pointing arrow (the rightmost toolbar item before the minimize and maximize buttons).
    In this menu, click "Filters."
 3. In the "Java Element Filters" popup that appears, uncheck the checkbox for ".*resources," then click "OK."
 4. The hidden files and folders that start with a "." character (e.g.,